-I'm speaking at the Luxury Council event in New York at the beautiful Hotel Plaza Athenee along side some very impressive collegues in the industry.
+I'm speaking at the Luxury Council event in New York at the beautiful Hotel Plaza Athenee along side some very impressive colleagues in the industry.
 Greg".
 From Halogen.com, Michale" From Protero.com, Susie Ellis from Spafinder.com and Steve Nobel from the Luxury Council.

 I'm #4 - ugh!
 These people are SMART - what should I say?
 We're talking to executives from luxury brands - I don't want to repeat what the panel members have already discussed - I listen - I'm watching the nods and reactions from the audience.